Mahad410/taotnpwaft/ORGANIZATION.md

 # The Art of Tech: Not Playing with a Full Tech

-This is the current list of
+This is the current list of our group positions

 Owner / Founder: @gbowne1